tensorflow/tfjs-converter/README.md

 1. What Tensorflow models does the converter currently support?

-CNN models are mostly supported, while RNN models are likely not supported.
-This is because RNN models normally contain control flow ops that we are currently still working on.
-You can use the convert.py to varify the model you have, it will prompt list of unsupported ops if your model is not supported yet. [(supported op list)](./docs/supported_ops.md)
+Image-based models (MobileNet, SqueezeNet, add more if you tested) are the most supported.
+Models with control flow ops (e.g. RNNs) are not yet supported.
+The convert.py script will validate the model you have and show a list of unsupported ops in your model.
+See [this list](./docs/supported_ops.md) for which ops are currently supported.

 2. Will model with large weights work?

-If the model ops are supported, theoretically they should work.
-But due to memory and network limitations, the user experience in the browser would not be great.
-We would recommend use models that is less than 10MB.
+While the browser supports loading 100-500MB models, the page load time, the inference time and the user experience would not be great.
+We recommend using models that are designed for edge devices (e.g. phones).
+These models are usually smaller than 30MB.

-3. Will the model and weight files cached in the browser?
+3. Will the model and weight files be cached in the browser?

-Yes, we have sliced the weight file into 4MB chunks, which enable the browser to cached them automatically.
-And he model file is usually much smaller than 4MB, they should be also cached.
+Yes, we are splitting the weights into files of 4MB chunks, which enable the browser to cache them automatically.
+If the model architecture is less than 4MB (most models are), it will also be cached.

 4. Will it support model with quantization?

-Not yet, we planning to add quantization support soon.
+Not yet.
+We are planning to add quantization support soon.

 ## Development